-- 1. Be in writing; - 2.
-Contain a succinct description of the matter being appealed; and - Be filed with the Office of the Dean of Graduate Studies no later than 10 business days from the date upon which the student received official notification from the Dean regarding his or her dismissal.
+- Be based on extenuating circumstances and/or irregularities in process.
+Examples of extenuating circumstances and/or irregularities in process along with suggested documentation can be found on the 2nd page of the Graduate Student Dismissal Appeal form (http:// gradschool.mines.edu/Dismissal-Appeal-Form). - 2.
+Be submitted using the Graduate Student Dismissal Appeal form. - Include a description of the matter being appealed, supporting documentation, and a plan for successful completion of the degree program. - 4.
+Be filed with the Office of the Dean of Graduate Studies no later than 10 business days from the date upon which the student received official notification from the Dean regarding his or her dismissal.

-Upon receipt of a timely appeal of a discretionary or mandatory dismissal, the Faculty Senate shall appoint a review committee composed of three tenured faculty members who are not members of the student's home or minor department or division.
+Upon receipt of a timely appeal of a discretionary or mandatory dismissal, the Dean of Graduate Studies will review the stated grounds for the appeal.
+If the Dean determines that the appeal satisfies the conditions required for review, the Dean will request that the Faculty Senate appoint a review committee comprised of three tenured faculty members who are not members of the student's home or minor department or division.
 The review committee shall review the student's appeal and issue a written recommendation thereon to the Dean within 10 business days.
 During the course of performing this function, the committee may:

-- Interview the student, the student's advisor, and, if appropriate, the student's thesis committee; - 2.
+- 1. Interview the student, the student's advisor, and, if appropriate, the student's thesis committee; - 2.
 Review all documentation related to the appeal under consideration; - 3.
-Secure the assistance of outside expertise, if needed; and - 4.
-Obtain any other relevant information necessary to properly consider the appeal.
+Secure the assistance of outside expertise, if needed; and - Obtain any other relevant information necessary to properly consider the appeal.